William S. Boyd Professor of Law

 Read more here.

-Professor Rothstein’s work to promote diversity and raise awareness on issues of disability, gender, and race have been recognized.
-She is an elected member of the American Law Institute.
+Professor Rothstein’s work to promote diversity and raise awareness on issues of disability, gender, and race have been recognized in recent awards.
+These include the 2015 Brandeis School of Law Award for Teacher of the Year, 2012 University of Louisville Award for Outstanding Scholarship, Research & Creative Activity; Excellence in Achievement Award; the Women’s Law Association of Jefferson County (2011) (honoring significant contributions to the legal profession); and the February 2011 William A. Kaplin Award for Excellence in Higher Education Law and Policy Scholarship, from the Center for Excellence in Higher Education Law and Policy, Stetson Law School.
 She uses her scholarship as an “advocate through education” and hopes to influence policy and practice by increasing awareness and understanding of disability rights issues.

 Read more here.